jaser12345/project1/README.md

 # project1
-Forex Trading utility
+moved to another repo